Brand Name Levemir Common Name insulin detemir

 It is important to take this medication exactly as prescribed by your doctor.
 The timing of insulin with respect to your meals is crucial to keeping blood glucose under control and preventing unwanted side effects.
 Do not administer a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

-Store unopened bottles of insulin in the refrigerator until needed.
+Store unopened bottles of insulin or disposable insulin pens in the refrigerator until needed.
 They may be used until the expiry date on the label.
 Never allow insulin to freeze.
 Insulin that is currently in use may be kept at room temperature (below 30°C) for no more than 42 days and then discarded.
 Do not expose insulin to extremely hot temperatures or to sunlight.
 Keep insulin out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.